Christoffer Næss (Oslo, Norway)

 Christoffer is dedicated to the usage of video documentary workshops in order to self-express and self-evaluate for people in oppressed – as well as in privileged situations.
 He believes this will connect audience and subject in a way not before experienced in other types of documentaries.
-He has working experience from Rio de Janeiro – Brazil, The South Bronx – USA, Birar- India and Kabul – Afghanistan.
+He has working experience from Rio de Janeiro – Brazil, The South Bronx – USA, Birar- India, Kabul – Afghanistan and Oslo, Norway.

-With Global Video Letters, she helped to organize, teach, and coordinate the workshops in the Bronx, New York.
+With Global Video Letters, she helped to organize, teach, and coordinate the workshops in the Bronx, New York and Oaxaca, Mexico.
 She also facilitated two participatory media projects in Rio de Janeiro: human rights and photography workshops in Nova Holanda, and a multi-media media advocacy and music for justice workshop in Bangu.